-If you choose to to take Option 1 and apply with a portfolio of your existing work we can look at your work and help your understand the types of things we are interested in seeing in your application.
-If you choose to do Option 2 and follow the sample brief, we will give you guidance on the best way to approach it.
+If you choose to to take Option 1 and apply with a portfolio of your existing work we will look at your work and help your understand the types of things we are interested in seeing in your application.
+If you choose to do Option 2 and follow the portfolio guidelines, we will give you guidance on the best way to approach it.

 Who should attend?

 Anyone interested in applying for Product Design for entry in September 2018.

 Art & Design/Technology/Engineering/DCG teachers and tutors helping students prepare an entrance portfolio for NCAD.

 Booking required: Portfolio Workshop